Follow this checklist to find your ideal level of doneness:

 - 155 degrees Fahrenheit or above for well-done

-How can you tell if a steak is well done?
+How can you tell if a steak is done by touch?

 How to tell if a steak is medium rare?